remasbashanfar/Connect-UCLA/README.md

 > Your browser should open localhost:3000 and you should see the homepage.

+### Note

+This application is not made for production, as such there are limitations.
+The Google Calendar API will not work locally unless your @g.ucla.edu email is added as a test user (Our TA is added).
+The MongoDB database is not hosted locally, it is hosted at cloud.mongodb.com, as such your network needs to allow communications through the appropirate ports for the server to be able to connect (e.g. UCLA Web does not allow this, Eduroam does).

 ## Acknowledgements

 We couldn't have figured everything out for this project without help from our fellow developers.